 Any person age birth to 21 suspected of being DeafBlind is eligible for services.

-The following medical conditions make you eligible:
+The following medical conditions may lead to eligibility:

 - Cortical visual impairment